amsk1982/techniqueforlife/content/workshops/free-evening-intros.md

 ###### **Wednesday 9th March** 7.30 - 8.30pm upstairs at [Ola Clinic](http://www.totneschiropractic.co.uk/), 5a Fore Street, Totnes TQ9 5DA

-It's not necessary to book however if you'd like to reserve a place or have questions do [email me](mailto:bethan@techniqueforlife.com) or call 07515 482 426
+If you'd like to reserve a place or have questions do [email me](mailto:bethan@techniqueforlife.com) or call 07515 482 426   Booking not required, however - you can just turn up on the evening and if there's space you'll be very welcome.

 Please arrive five minutes early (7.25pm) as the room size limits numbers.